CompVis/stable-diffusion/README.md

   -h, --help            show this help message and exit --prompt [PROMPT]     the prompt to render
-  --outdir [OUTDIR]     dir to write results to --skip_grid           do not save a grid, only individual samples.
-Helpful when evaluating lots of samples --skip_save           do not save individual samples.
-For speed measurements.
+  --outdir [OUTDIR]     dir to write results to --ddim_steps DDIM_STEPS
-  --ddim_steps DDIM_STEPS
                         number of ddim sampling steps --fixed_code          if enabled, uses the same starting code across samples